 In some cases, your organization may have very clear policies about who should receive certain notifications, and in such cases you may choose to hide the Recipients section to prevent changes to the predefined recipients list.
 In other situations, you may want to have predefined recipients but still allow the person using the form the flexibility to customize the list based on the circumstances of a situation when it occurs.

 On the form's Layout tab, click the Show/Hide Recipient Section icon (the eye icon).

 You can control whether the Recipients section appears by default in an expanded or collapsed state, based on whether your priority is maximum visibility or saving space on the form.
-For example, if it's likely that the message sender will be modifying the recipient list, you may want to have the section appear by default in expanded mode.
-If other aspects of the form are likely to be the message sender's focus, specifying a collapsed view as the default might be more appropriate.
+For example, if it's likely that the person using the form will modify the recipient list, you might want the section to default to expanded mode.
+If other aspects of the form are likely to be the focus of person using the form, specifying a collapsed view as the default might be more appropriate.

 By default, if no recipients are predefined, the Recipients section appears on the form in expanded mode.

 On the form's Layout tab, click the Expand/Collapse Section icon (this icon toggles between the two default views).